camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 ---
 id: c8run
-title: "Local installation with C8Run"
+title: "Local installation with Camunda 8 Run"
-sidebar_label: "C8Run"
+sidebar_label: "Camunda 8 Run"
-description: "Install and run a local Camunda 8 environment via a downloadable script."
+description: "Use the Camunda 8 Run packaged distribution to set up a local development environment."
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 :::note
-C8Run is not supported for production use.
+Camunda 8 Run is not supported for production use.
 :::

-The Camunda 8 Run Distribution, or C8Run, allows you to set up a local installation environment of Camunda 8 via a downloadable script.
-This page guides you through the manual installation of the Camunda 8 on a local or virtual machine.
+The Camunda 8 Run packaged distribution allows you to get started with a local development environment.
+This page guides you through setting up and configuring Camunda 8 on a local or virtual machine.

+Camunda 8 Run includes the following:

+- Zeebe
+- Operate
+- Tasklist
+- Connectors
+- Elasticsearch

 ## Prerequisites